-Note: The chological Sciences Core student must retake any which he/she receives a grade elow.
-Hours Semester Usually Offered/Taken EPSY 647 Life Span Development 3 Fall of Year 1 SPSY 610 Child Psychopathology 3 Fall Year 1 EPSY 644 Histories of Psychology 3 Varies EPSY 621 Clinical Neuropsychology 3 Summer Year 2 Total 9-12 Note.
-Stude Measurement, Statistics Core ents receiving a C in EPSY 640 d to retake the course.
-Hours Semester Usually Offered/Taken EPSY 635 STAT 651 Statistics OR Statistics 3 Fall Year 1 Measurement and in Education 3 Fall or Spring Year 2 or 3 EPSY 636§ Techniques of Research 3 Fall/ Spring/ Su Year 1 EPSY 640 Education I Experimental Design in 3 Fall/ Spring Year 1 (Year 2 if need to take prerequisite coursework)
+Basic Psychological Sciences Core Hours Semester Usually Offered/Taken

+Note: The student must retake any

+course in which he/she receives a grade

+of "C" or below.

+EPSY 647 Life Span Development 3 Fall of Year 1

+SPSY 610 Child Psychopathology 3 Fall Year 1

+EPSY 644 Histories of Psychology 3 Varies

+EPSY 621 Clinical Neuropsychology 3 Summer Year 2

+Total 9-12

+Research, Measurement, Statistics Hours Semester Usually Offered/Taken

+Core Note.
+Students receiving a C in EPSY

+640 are required to retake the course.

+EPSY 622 Measurement and 3 Fall or Spring Year 2 or 3

+Evaluation in Education

+EPSY 636§ Techniques of Research 3 Fall/ Spring/ Su Year 1

+EPSY 640 Experimental Design in 3 Fall/ Spring Year 1 (Year 2 if need to

+Education I take prerequisite coursework)

-EPSY 641 Experimental Design in Education II 3 Spring/Fall Year 1 or after completion of EPSY 640 EPSY One additional research course (EPSY 625, 630, 631,642, 643, 650, 651, 690) 3 Varies Total 12-18
+EPSY 641 Experimental Design 3 Spring/Fall Year 1 or after

+in Education II completion of EPSY 640

+EPSY One additional research 3 Varies

+course (EPSY 625, 630,

+631,642, 643, 650, 651,

+690)

+Total 12-18

-\ A leveling course for students who have not had statistics or who do not successfully pass the statistics readiness exam (see Appendix Course waiver Process); prerequisite to EPSY 640.
+A leveling course for students who have not had statistics or who do not successfully pass the statistics readiness exam (see Appendix Course waiver Process); prerequisite to EPSY 640.